sapiensXXV/AnimationBackground-Swift/README.md

 # AnimationBackground

+> When you're creating UI in code, there are times when you want animated screens, and this library can help you with that.
+Use the default shaped views and customize them easily

 `AnimationBackground` is a library that provides developers with screens with simple animation effects.
 You can include it in your project through the Swift Package Manager.

 ## Installation